 No one else is permitted to be present during the interview.
-BC PNP key staff applicants and/or coapplicants will be interviewed separately (if applicable).
+BC PNP co-applicants will be interviewed separately (if applicable).

 If you require a Temporary Resident Visa (TRV) to attend the in-person interview, the interview invitation email may be used in support for your TRV application.
 At its discretion, the BC PNP may issue a maximum of two interview invitation emails.
-If you are unable to attend your in-person interview, your application will be refused.
+If you are unable to attend your inperson interview, your application will be refused.

-2.3 (F) Performance Agreement
+2.3 (H) Performance Agreement

-If your application is approved, you will be required to sign a Performance Agreement with the Province of British Columbia.
-The Performance Agreement is a legal document that outlines the terms and conditions you must meet for nomination.
+You will be required to sign a performance agreement before your application is approved.
+The performance agreement outlines the terms and conditions you must meet in order to be considered for nomination.

-Performance Agreements are unique to each applicant (and key staff applicant, if applicable) and are based on the information provided in the application, business plan, and during the interview.
+Performance agreements are unique to each applicant and are based on the information provided in the application, business plan, and during the interview.